 Eyebrow Transplant & Restoration

 Eyebrows are a critical facial feature that helps to define the way we look.
 Due to their central position on the face, eyebrows serve to frame the eyes (the single most important facial element) and give insight into our facial expressions.
 Unlike the loss of scalp hair, the loss of one’s eyebrows is not viewed as a natural process and is, therefore, not cosmetically acceptable.
+Not surprisingly, we are seeing an uptick in demand for Bay Area eyebrow transplants.

 Eyebrow restoration is similar to other hair transplantation procedures performed on the scalp, in that, for appropriate candidates, the transplanted hair is permanent.
 However, because eyebrows have their own unique attributes, eyebrow transplants differ from hair transplants in a number of important ways.
 In the fashion conscious, San Francisco Bay Area we have many patients – both male and female – who are looking for a Bay Area eyebrow restoration and eyebrow transplant specialist.
 Dr. Miguel Canales can meet with you, and after a consultation, explain to you your options.